-A couple of month ago, Tesla motor’s wanted to combine its electric-car with solar-energy companies and hence sent a proposal to SolarCity in June.
-And now these two companies announced the agreement to work together.
+A couple of months ago, Tesla Motors wanted to combine its electric-car with solar-energy companies and hence sent a proposal to SolarCity in June.
+And now, these two companies announced an agreement to work together.

 “Tesla is ready to scale our Powerwall and Powerpack stationary storage products and SolarCity is getting ready to offer next-generation differentiated solar solutions.”

-Companies are assuring the end users that it will try it best to save customers money by lowering hardware costs, reducing installation costs, improving our manufacturing efficiency and reducing our customer acquisition costs.
+Companies are assuring the end users that it will try it best to save customers money by lowering hardware costs, reducing installation costs, improving manufacturing efficiency, and reducing customer acquisition costs.

-The all-stock deal values SolarCity at about $2.6 billion, with SolarCity stockholders will receive 0.11 share of Tesla for each share of SolarCity, valuing them at $25.83 apiece, according to Friday’s closing prices.
-The deal’s value comes in lower than the range of $26.50 to $28.50 per share Tesla had proposed in June.
+The all-stock deal values SolarCity at about $2.6 billion, with SolarCity stockholders will receive 0.11 shares of Tesla for each share of SolarCity, valuing them at $25.83 a piece, according to Friday’s closing prices.
+The deal’s value comes lower than the range of $26.50 to $28.50 per share that Tesla had proposed in June.

 “It’s really all part of solving the sustainable energy problem, That’s why we are all doing this to accelerate the advent of a sustainable energy world.”

 As per the information from other sources, if either company backs out of the deal without another offer in place, it would owe the other a $78.2 million termination fee; if SolarCity terminates the tie-up to enter into another merger before the expiration, the go-shop period, the termination fee owed to Tesla will be $26.1 million.

 Tesla will provide second-quarter financial results on Wednesday after the market closes.